Home Articles Black Friday in digital retail: what to expect and how to prepare...

 We are approaching one of the most important dates for Brazilian retail: Black Friday.
-However, it is important to understand that the market dynamics have changed in recent years, and advertisers need to adapt to these transformations to make the most of the opportunities of the period.
+However, it's necessary to understand that market dynamics have changed in recent years, and advertisers need to adapt to these transformations to make the most of the opportunities offered during this period.

-We can say that in the last two years, the Black Friday weekend has caused some frustration, falling short of overall expectations – even though retail performance for the month as a whole has been showing consistent increases year after year.
-This increasingly draws the market's attention to the so-called Black November.
+We can say that in the last two years, the Black Friday weekend has generated some frustration, falling short of general expectations – even though the retail performance for the month as a whole has shown consistent increases year after year.
+This brings increasing market attention to what is known as Black November.

-In 2023, Black Friday generated R$ 4.5 billion in online commerce, 14.4% below the amount spent the previous year.
-However, when considering the entire month of November 2023, Brazilian retail recorded a 2.2% increase compared to the same period in 2022, according to IBGE.
-Alreadya global survey conducted by RTB Houseshowed that November generates up to 20% more conversions than the second highest peak of the year (December), reflecting the importance of strategic planning that goes beyond Friday.
+In 2023, Black Friday generated R$4.5 billion in online commerce, 14.4% less than the previous year.
+However, considering the entire month of November 2023, Brazilian retail registered a 2.2% increase compared to the same period in 2022, according to IBGE (Brazilian Institute of Geography and Statistics).
+A global survey conducted by RTB House showed that November generates up to 20% more conversions than the second-highest peak of the year (December), reflecting the importance of strategic planning that goes beyond just Black Friday.

-For many consumers, Black November is an opportunity to save and make larger investments, as many wait for this period to make significant purchases.
-As a result, while previously the expectation was limited to a single day of offers, today the date is spread out, with consumers waiting for a longer promotional period.
+For many consumers, Black November is an opportunity to save money and make larger investments, as many await this period to make significant purchases.
+Therefore, while previously the expectation was limited to a single day of deals, today the event is spread out, with consumers expecting a longer period of promotions.

-To ensure the success of your efforts during one of the most important moments for e-commerce, it is essential to plan short, medium, and long-term strategies.
-To fully leverage the potential around the date, it is important to already prepare your brand and your website for the sales scale opportunity we aim for in November.
+To ensure the success of your efforts during one of the most important times for e-commerce, it's crucial to plan short, medium, and long-term strategies.
+To leverage the full potential surrounding this date, it's important to prepare your brand and website now for the sales scaling opportunity we all aim for in November.

-RTB House Black Friday dataIt shows that advertisers who invest in prospecting campaigns starting from the third quarter of the year tend to achieve better results in November, mainly because they build a larger base of potential users to scale conversion campaigns such as retargeting.
+Data from RTB House on Black Friday shows that advertisers who invest in prospecting campaigns starting in the third quarter of the year tend to achieve better results in November, mainly because they build a larger base of potential users to scale conversion campaigns such as retargeting.

-This is because during Black November there is a 4.5-fold increase in the number of users engaging with brands, and 3.7-fold if we look at inactive users, which highlights the date's potential to increase the customer base through prospecting and engagement campaigns.
+This is because during Black November there is a 4.5-fold increase in the number of users engaging with brands, and a 3.7-fold increase if we look at inactive users, which highlights the potential of the date to increase the customer base through prospecting and engagement campaigns.

-• Dilute your investments:instead of a fixed date, invest in a Black November approach and start the offers a few days or weeks in advance;
+• Spread out your investments: instead of a fixed date, invest in a Black November approach and start the offers a few days or weeks in advance;

-• Grow and warm up your user base early:from the third quarter onwards, invest in prospecting campaigns to fatten the sales funnel and enable scale in the volume of conversions in November;
+• Increase and warm up your user base in advance: starting in the third quarter, invest in prospecting campaigns to fatten the sales funnel and enable scaling in conversion volume in November;

 André Dylewski